 Generally speaking, you tend to think of people who are overweight or obese as having the slowest metabolisms, but this isn’t always the case.

-In fact, the opposite is often true: it is the guys who eat at extreme calorie deficits who gradually grind their metabolisms down to a sluggish pace.
+In fact, the opposite is often true: it is the people who eat at extreme calorie deficits who gradually grind their metabolisms down to a sluggish pace.

-These guys want to lose weight, so they’ll restrict calories – often dramatically.
+These people want to lose weight, so they’ll restrict calories – often dramatically.